-From the Publisher: Andy made sure I said that his came from the Eastern Shore of MD/Va.
+From the Publisher: Andy made sure I said that this came from the Eastern Shore of MD/Va.
 With that said, this was originally written by our friend and totally cool forum resource, AndyS.

-Having a fishing site is a very cool thing.
-Some of us have run commercial web sites since Al Gore was kind enough to invent the Internet (he had time; the Earth was still cooling back then, and he weighed about 100lbs less).
-Having a site where all the content's about fishing is a completely different world, though.
+This is a site about fishing, and fishing is what's news to us.
 Instead of worrying about financial statements, site security, and the latest corporate hammer-blow from above, we only talk about fishing.
 The goal of the site -- to entertain and educate people interested in catching fish -- is well met with little if any stress.

 Crabs?
 Crabs.
 This ancient image of the various creatures mariners felt were living beneath the decks of their ships shows that fishermen always had wild imaginations; be they made of iron or wood.

 There are loads of features on the site, in case you're new and haven't spent time looking around.
 Among them, one of our personal favorites are the recipes we get.
 They're coming primarily from two places.
 First, our friend Captain Scott Moore -- renowned master snook and skinnywater guide -- who was a chef before becoming the man known to feed snook by hand.
 Secondly, they're about to start coming from one of our favorite books, written by a great author my the name of Jim Lee.
 The book -- Seafood Legends -- is a unique combination of stories about old Florida combined with recipes dating back to when Jim was a kid (and beyond into the late Civil War lol).